aimms/documentation/dataexchange/standard.rst

     ``Generated/<dataset>-<table>-XML-DenseAttribute``, table ``<table>`` in dataset ``<dataset>`` in a single dense XML file (indices and values as elements; also default data)
     ``Generated/<dataset>-<table>-CSV``, table ``<table>`` in dataset ``<dataset>`` in a single CSV file

+Through the parameter ``dex::DatasetGeneratorFilter`` you can limit for which types of mappings you want to be generated, for instance, for which output formats, whether you want mappings for complete datasets or individual tables, etc.

 Generating dataset mappings containing external bindings
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++